Johnny Paton: Celtic

 Born in Glasgow, Paton joined Celtic (the club he supported as a boy) during the Second World War in May 1942.
 An outside left, he made his debut in a 2–0 Southern League win over St Mirren on 16 January 1943.

 During the war, Paton spent a period as a guest at American Soccer League club New York Americans while stationed in the United States and later guested for Leeds United in 1945 in England, making four appearances.
 He also guested for Arsenal, Crystal Palace, Millwall and Manchester City during the conflict.
 Paton scored for Celtic in the Victory in Europe Cup triumph over Queens Park on 9 May 1945.

 Due to the suspension of competitive football for the duration of the Second World War, Paton didn't make his first professional appearances for Celtic until the 1947–48 season.
-He made 77 appearances and scored 16 goals before a dispute with the club's management over wages led to his departure from Celtic Park in September 1949.
+He made his first professional appearances on loan at English First Division club Chelsea during the 1946–47 season.
+Prior to a dispute with the Celtic management over wages that led to his departure from the club in September 1949, Paton made 77 appearances and scored 16 goals.
 His last competitive game was the 3–1 1949 Glasgow Cup Final victory over Third Lanark.
 During the three post-war seasons with Celtic, Paton made 77 appearances and scored 16 goals.

-Chelsea (loan)

-Paton joined English First Division club Chelsea on loan in November 1946.
-He made 23 appearances and scored three goals before returning to Celtic in May 1947.